PKU-ML/Beyond_Interpretability/README.md

 ## Obtain Polysemantic/Monosemantic Representations

+To attain feature monosemanticity, we conisder a intrinsic method non-negative contrastive learning (NCL) and a post-hoc method sparse autoencoder (SAE).
 Pretrain with the default configuration files using the following command.

 ### CIFAR-100
 ```bash